XinnyLiuu/StocksWatch/README.md

 ## Project Description
 StocksWatch will be a web application aimed to offer the best experience for our stakeholders.
 The application will allow users to:

-* Create an account on our application and keep track of the stocks that choose to follow.
+* Create an account on our application and keep track of the stocks that they choose to follow.
 * Add to their own list of stocks that is offered by our platform.
 * Edit the stocks that are currently being tracked.
 * Enjoy seamless user experience.
 StocksWatch will be both desktop and mobile friendly so that our application be used anywhere with an internet connection.